 From about 1864 to 1868, the Barlow & Sanderson Overland Mail Company operated a line from Fort Larned to Fort Lyon, Colorado.
 Colonel Robert M. Wright, of Dodge City built about all the stations along this route, generally, dugouts about 14 by 20 feet in size, cut in the side of a hill, and located about 30 miles apart.
 The line ran along the north side of the Arkansas River, and the stations, commencing with Fort Larned, were at Coon Creek; on the Little Coon on a line drawn direct between Fort Larned and Fort Dodge; a temporary station between Coon Creek and Blanco Arroyo; Fort Dodge; Cimarron Station (about four miles west of the present town); Bluff Station, near the site of Pierceville; Aubrey, at the fort of that name on the boundary between Hamilton and Kearny Counties; Pleasant or Pretty Encampment, about four miles east of the Kansas line in Hamilton County and located in a nearly enclosed bend of the river; Sand Creek, at the mouth of that stream, and Fort Lyon between Graveyard and Limestone Creeks.

-In 1866 the Southern Kansas Stage Company was running a line of coaches from Lawrence and Topeka connected with the Union Pacific Railroad to all the principal villages in southern and southwestern Kansas.
+In 1866, the Southern Kansas Stage Company was running a line of coaches from Lawrence and Topeka, which connected with the Union Pacific Railroad to all the principal villages in southern and southwestern Kansas.
 A daily line left Lawrence for Baldwin City, Ohio City, Iola, Twin Mound, Waterloo, Paola, Prairie City, Garnett, Humboldt, Ridgeway, Emporia, Mound City, Ottawa, Carlyle, Burlingame, Burlington, Council Grove, and Fort Scott.
 Henry Tisdale was superintendent, and Jacob Pike was the agent at Lawrence.
 G. L. Terry was the superintendent at Leavenworth.

 The Fort Scott Stage Company operated a line between Fort Scott and Kansas City, the route from the latter city south passing through Westport, Little Santa Fe, Squiresviile, Spring Hill, Paola, Osawatomie, Twin Springs, Brooklyn, Paris, Moneka, Mound City, Dayton, Mapleton, Osage, Fort Scott, and Warrenton.
 The distance from Fort Scott to Kansas City was 122 miles, and the fare was $11.

 Fort Scott was once quite an important stage center.
-As late as 1869, ten stage lines ran out of there as follows: One to the Missouri River operated daily, along the line of the Fort Scott & Gulf Railroad; another daily line to Pleasant Hill, Missouri, by Barlow, Sanderson & Co.; A. P. Bland ran a line to the Missouri River; Parker & Tisdale, a daily line to Humboldt on or near the 5th standard parallel, and a tri-weekly line to Ottawa and Chetopa; the Kansas Stage Company a daily line to Fort Gibson, Indian Territory; William Smalley, a daily line to Osage Mission; Parker & Smith, a tri-weekly line to Carthage, Missouri, and a man named Arnold, a tri-weekly line to Lamar, Missouri.
+As late as 1869, ten stage lines ran out of there as follows: One to the Missouri River operated daily along the line of the Fort Scott & Gulf Railroad; another daily line to Pleasant Hill, Missouri, by Barlow, Sanderson & Co.; A. P. Bland ran a line to the Missouri River; Parker & Tisdale, a daily line to Humboldt on or near the 5th standard parallel, and a tri-weekly line to Ottawa and Chetopa; the Kansas Stage Company a daily line to Fort Gibson, Indian Territory; William Smalley, a daily line to Osage Mission; Parker & Smith, a tri-weekly line to Carthage, Missouri, and a man named Arnold, a tri-weekly line to Lamar, Missouri.

-Compiled and edited by Kathy Alexander/Legends of Kansas, updated June 2022.
+Compiled and edited by Kathy Alexander/Legends of Kansas, updated October 2024..

 Also See: